Vanderval31bs/VJModels/README.md

 ## Advanced Linear Regression

-This class is designed for building, fitting, and summarizing a stepwise regression model with additional diagnostic checks to ensure model validity.
+This class is designed for building a linear regression model with additional diagnostic checks to ensure model validity.
 The main steps include transforming categorical variables, fitting the model, checking the normality of residuals, applying transformations if necessary, and testing for heteroscedasticity.
 The class also provides a detailed summary of the model, including parameters, R² values, and p-values.

 ### **Key Steps and Functionality**